tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-02-01-active-advisor.md

 2. Get close enough for context.
 One phone call a week doesn't give enough context and you don't want to spend the time
 3. Room to ramp up and down.
 The engagement shouldn't be billed hourly to enable fluid ramp up/down for context

+Because of this:

+* Fixed price to enable burst / ramp up/down without negotation
+* Regular cadence (e.g. weekly meeting or weekly standup)
+* Access to slack or other chat platform for rapid async

 ## Example:

 What started with DoubleLoop as simple "advising" became much more hands on at critical moments e.g. bulding their new website in Framer.

+Epic

+Reviews.com

 ----